pags/engine.js/README.md

 #### `(instance).render()`

 Render the controller - this will resolve all `datasources` and call `generateHTML`.
 Generally you only need to call this method once in order to kick things off - any data changes will automatically cause a re-render.
 Re-renders are achieved via DOM diffing.
-Calls to `render` will cancel any other pending `render` calls in order to prevent race conditions.
+Calls to `render` will cancel any other pending `render` calls for the controller in order to prevent race conditions.

 Will return a promise that resolves if and when that particular rendering call has completed.